SowmyaAji/generateResume/README.md

 ### Output:

-A webpage is generated with the formatted resume
+A webpage is generated with the formatted resume with a download option

+### Resources:

+Built with simple vanilla Javascript